weezbo/pillar/README.md

 ## Installation/Running

-Once the repository is cloned to a directory, the unit tests can be run from command line in that directory with the command:
+Once the repository is cloned, the unit tests can be run from command line in the `kata/babysitter` directory with the command:

  `python3 -m unittest babysitter_test.py`